 In a pilot study, the algorithm was tested on approximately 600 images and it was effective on about 65% of images.
 The inventors, Ashutosh Saxena and Andrew Ng, have made the algorithm available at Make3D

-Currently, the algorithm works best on images of outdoor scenes, such as mountains, lakes, houses, streets, etc. Furthermore, they have shown that the invention also improves the performance of other multi-view methods such as Structure-for-motion as well as stereovision.
+Currently, the algorithm works best on images of scenes, such as mountains, lakes, houses, streets, etc. Furthermore, they have shown that the invention also improves the performance of other multi-view methods such as Structure-for-motion as well as stereovision.